 Our modern world is loud, busy, and stressful.
 It seems like everyone I know is tired and overworked.
 Studies have shown how stress affects every part of your life.
 We even wrote a bit about how it can affect brain cognition.
-Luckily, if you are looking to relax and find inner peace there are several effective techniques to choose from.
-My personal favorite is mindfulness meditation and I’m going to show you how it can help you too.
+Luckily there are several effective ways to relax.
+My favorite is mindfulness meditation for inner peace and I’m going to show you how it can help you too.

 My favorite part about mindfulness meditation is that it teaches you to be wholly present in the moment.
 Instead of trying to control or block out thoughts and feelings, you embrace them.
 By being wholly present in the moment you train your mind to relax and stop being reactive to the stressors all around you.